ubikasec/ubika-waap-extra/use-cases/Cloud Automation/README.md

 terraform apply
 ```

-After the deployment of your cluster, a scheduled task named **Remove inactive long time appliance** is created.
+After the deployment of your cluster, a scheduled task named **Remove inactive long time appliance** is created on the WAAP cluster.
 This task is active only if you have an autoscaled managed in your cluster.

-To destroy the platform run:
+To destroy the platform, run:
 ```
 terraform destroy
 ```